andyjost/Sprite/docs/source/Compatibility.rst

 Sprite works with the final version of Python 2, namely 2.7.18.
 Older versions (in particular 2.7.12) fail to build due to incompatibilities with pybind11.

+Sprite is expected to work with all Python versions from 3.5.2 forward.